antonkulaga/yspecies/README.md

 YSpecies
 ========

-This repository as a double-edged sword serves two purposes:
+This repository like a double-edged sword serves two purposes:
-* Running cross-species analyses on the data collected by Cross-Species project of Systems Biology of Aging Group
+* Running cross-species analyses on the data collected by the Cross-Species project of the [Systems Biology of Aging Group](http://aging-research.group)
 * Reproducing the analysis of "Machine learning analysis of longevity-associated gene expression landscapes in mammals" paper

 ## Role of this repository in cross-species machine learning pipeline ##

 ![Cross-species Machine learning pipeline](/data/images/pipeline.png?raw=true "Machine learning pipeline in the paper")

-On this figure we illustrate the core elements of Cross-Species ML pipeline:
+On this figure we illustrate the core elements of the Cross-Species ML pipeline:

 ### RNA-quantification ###
-This step is optional for reproducing the paper as all the quantified data can be pulled by [DVC](https://dvc.org) in the current [yspecies](https://github.com/antonkulaga/yspecies) repository.

-For building the indexes of reference genome and transcriptomes [species-notebooks](https://github.com/antonkulaga/species-notebooks) repository can be used.
+For downloading and preparing the indexes of reference genomes and transcriptomes [species-notebooks](https://github.com/antonkulaga/species-notebooks) repository can be used.

 For RNA-Seq processing of samples [quantification](https://github.com/antonkulaga/rna-seq/tree/master/pipelines/quantification) pipeline can be used.

+For uploading [Compara orthology data](ftp://ftp.ensembl.org/pub/current_compara) as well as quantified data of our samples to GraphDB database [species-notebooks](https://github.com/antonkulaga/species-notebooks) repository can be used.

 ### LightGBM+SHAP stages I, II models###